« REFRIGERATORS PART 2 | Main | CARA BARER AT HEALTHY LIVING »

 This happy homemaker has her daughter for company, at least after school.
 Maybe the daughter is scheming and plotting her eventual escape from the world of household economy.

-Kitchen, american gas association sat eve post 1949 blog
+Kitchen, american gas association sat eve post 1949 Liza Cowan Ephemera collections

 American Gas Association 1949 Saturday Evening Post